By Ken Norton

 Coaches believe their clients are naturally resourceful, creative, and whole.
 Coaching emerged from the humanistic psychology tradition and the client-focused therapeutic work that followed.
 Coaches believe that people don’t need fixing or steering.
 They have the power and simply need a co-equal partner to stand alongside them.
 My agenda doesn’t enter the picture as a coach – I’m trained to be completely objective and non-judgmental.
 When I’m coaching, I hold my client’s agenda entirely.
 Like Ted Lasso says, coaches have learned to “Be curious, not judgmental.”

 And because product leadership is really, really hard.
 We are generalists surrounded by experts.
 We are given responsibility without authority.
 There is no playbook to guide us.
-This lonely job triggers our inner critic on a daily basis.
+This lonely job triggers our inner critics on a daily basis.
 Yet, it can be some of the most rewarding work you’ll ever do.
 I love the craft of product management, and I love helping people achieve their dreams and grow as product leaders.
 I’m not a product coach; I’m a coach of people.
 And those people just happen to be product leaders.

 Because I’ve been there and done the job, my clients and I have a shared vocabulary.
 You don’t need to explain the nuances of the job.
 I get it.
 You won’t need to hold back on the buzzwords or terminology.
 My decades of PM experience often help guide me to the right question as a coach.
 My familiarity with the content helps me reveal the context.
 I’ve been there, I’ve struggled with some of the same challenges, and I’ve seen the patterns that emerge from working with scores of executive coaching clients.
 I’ve helped people like you grow and get results.
 And all of that experience has made me a better coach to other product leaders.
 There are also occasional moments to bring stories from my personal experience and bits of mentorship to my clients.
 But I must ensure these “mentorship moments” always follow the coaching.

 What has been most humbling about coaching is how often my questions proved to be more powerful than my answers might have been were I wearing an advisor or consultant hat.
 Curiosity is so much more important than being right.
 Learning that my instincts around what to do were often flawed, or at least limited, helped me fully embrace coaching.
 I am reminded of this every day when I witness my clients take control of their own lives and careers in a way that is authentic to who they are.
 Advice is about the situation the client is facing.
+It’s about your agenda, not mine.
 Coaching is about the whole person.

 Leaders who tend to be a good fit for my coaching: